yagoSegura/patterns/README.md

            * Many distinct and unrelated operations need to be performed on objects in a structure and there is a need to avoid cluttering the classes with these operations

-	   * The classes defining the object structure rarely change but you frequently need to define new operations that perform over the structure
+	         * The classes defining the object structure rarely change but you frequently need to define new operations that perform over the structure

-i